Sean Ingram: Vocals, lyrics and legacy

 Originally, Ingram's vocal style consisted in high-pitched throat screaming.
 His first influences included Youth of Today's Ray Cappo, Mouthpiece and All Out War-era Karl Buechner of Earth Crisis.
 During their first tours, Ingram learned to use his diaphragm to produce a lower and more powerful vocal delivery, which he started recording since 1997 Coalesce split album In Tongues We Speak.
 In 2000, he cited Phil Anselmo of Pantera and Karl Buechner (who over time developed guttural vocals) as his biggest musical inspirations.
 Ingram has to practice around three days before touring and around three weeks before recording to perform well.

 Ingram has written all the lyrics and song titles for Coalesce songs.
 Most of them deal with complicated family and intimate relationships, his experiences with death, news stories and cynicism towards some hardcore punk ideologies.
 His lyrics delve into symbolism and sometimes have been described as "obscure".
 In 2000, Ingram cited Lisa Loeb and Maynard Keenan of Tool as his biggest lyrical influences.
 He stated that it "bothers" him that critics usually describe his performances as "so pissed off and so brutal", because their energy actually comes "more of desperation.
 Like “listen to me, I know this is true!” type of place, not a “you are wrong, and this is why I hate you!” place."

-Among the artists who cite Sean Ingram as an influence or have been quoted expressing admiration for his music are Robin Staps of The Ocean and Rob Fusco of Most Precious Blood.
+Among the artists who cite Sean Ingram as an influence or have been quoted expressing admiration for his music are Robin Staps of The Ocean, Rob Fusco of Most Precious Blood, and Alison Bellevance of Fall River.